Miss Nylex catamaran: 1976 - wingsail vs sail

-Design and Construction
+Design and construction

 Miss Nylex has an aerofoil wingsail similar to an aircraft wing with two trailing edge flaps, which are attached with simple hinges.
-With the flaps attached, it weighs approximately 68 kgs.
+With the flaps attached, it weighs approximately 68 kg.
 The total weight of the boat is approximately 318 kg.

 The wingsail is an all timber structure glued together with Araldite, with no metal fastenings.
 It is built around a main spar of plywood with flanges of aircraft quality spruce.
 The ribs are balsa, covered on the leading edge with plywood.
 Balsa was used to keep the weight down, while still being considered strong enough for the purpose.

 The wingsail is covered with terylene sailcloth and the whole wing surface was finished with white durathane paint, which was painted on at the Moorabbin Airport in Melbourne.

 In 1975, the rig was modified to allow greater mast rotation downwind and windows were added to the wing and a flap, which gave the helmsman greater indication of air flow on the leeward side of the rig.
 The window in the wingsail is an identifying feature of the second boat that was built.

 Miss Nylex has narrow, deep, round-bottomed hulls made of fibreglass and balsa wood sandwich.
 This shape was relatively conventional for top C Class catamarans in the 1970s.
-A catamaran’s position in the water can vary from both hulls partially immersed (level trim) to one hull completely out of the water (full heel).
+A catamaran's position in the water can vary from both hulls partially immersed (level trim) to one hull completely out of the water (full heel).
 The hull shape chosen for Miss Nylex had the lowest wetted surface area over the widest range of heel angles.

 The second set of hulls, used for the 1976 campaign, was built by the Commonwealth Aircraft Corporation in Melbourne (where Roy Martin once worked).
-These were based on the original hulls made by Len Dobson, but were approximately 45 kgs lighter.
+These were based on the original hulls made by Len Dobson, but were approximately 45 kg lighter.

 The decks are made of the same fibreglass/balsa sandwich structure as the hulls and are also covered with heavy terylene cloth.
 The beams are made of high strength aluminium alloy tubes.
 The centreboards and rudders were also carefully designed to maximise performance and are made of highly polished wood to minimise drag.

 All materials were readily available at the time, which enabled repairs to be done simply and quickly.